billhennessy/blog-chunky/content/post/the-zombie-apocalypes-is-coming-but-it-won't-look-like-the-movies.md

 ---
-title: The Zombie Apocalypes Is Coming but It Won't Look Like The Walking Dead
+title: The Zombie Apocalype Is Coming, but It Won't Look Like The Walking Dead
 date: 2021-04-24T10:18:00.000-05:00
 images:
 - "/images/zombie-apocalypse.jpg"